-A city-approved purposefully built trail maintained by the city that can be asphalt, natural surface (crushed limestone, compacted soil, mulched), or boardwalks.
+A city-approved, purposefully built trail maintained by the city that can be asphalt, limestone, natural surface, mulched or boardwalks.

 Habitat

 The environment suitable for a particular animal or plant in which to live, grow or reproduce.

 Informal Trail

 A path or trail of disturbance created by park users through a park or natural area that is not city-approved.
 Informal trails are not maintained by the city.